quickrworld/MobileFlashcards/README.md

     - `yarn install`
     - `yarn start`

-* Ensure that the QR code displayed by the above command is fully visible on the terminal.
-Increase the number of lines displayed by the terminal if required.
-Then scroll to display the entire QR code.
+* Ensure that the QR code displayed by the above command is fully visible in the terminal.
+If required, increase the number of lines displayed by the terminal.
+Scroll to display the entire QR code.

 * Install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
     - [Expo on Google Play (Android)](https://play.google.com/store/apps/details?id=host.exp.exponent)